Back to all guides

 Stop Gluing Pockets Down Before You Know Where They Belong

-Build pocket + Test loose load + Add clip point + Move between pages
+Build pocket + Test loose load + Protect clip bite + Move between pages

 Removable-pocket glue rule

-Seal the pocket body with narrow adhesive, but keep any clip, notch, or page-edge grip separate from the storage mouth so movement does not pinch the insert.
+Seal the pocket body with narrow adhesive, but keep any clip, notch, or page-edge grip separate from the storage mouth so movement does not pinch the insert or chew up the page edge.

-Storage should move between pages, placement is not final, or a removable element would be better than another glued page structure.
+Storage should move between pages, placement is not final, or a removable element fits better than another glued page structure.

 Pocket unit